guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

     - Sublime Text will reload the changes to the syntax definition

-In case you are wondering why AAAPackageDev knows what you want to convert your file to: It's specified in the first commente line.
+In case you are wondering why AAAPackageDev knows what you want to convert your file to: It's specified in the first comment line.

 You have now created your first syntax definition.
 Next, open a new file and save it with the extension ``.ssraw``.
 The buffer's syntax name should switch to